promicsw/flow-expressions/Docs/FexElementsRef.md

 These elements facilitate *Forward Referencing* and/or *Recursion* (see the Expression parser for an example):

 - RefName(string name): Assigns a name to the current production/FexElement.
-- Ref(string name): References/includes a named production/FexElement in the current sequence.
+- Ref(string refName): References/includes a named production/FexElement in the current sequence.
+- **Note:** A reference name lookup is not case sensitive.
 - This is similar to `Fex(FexElement, ...)`.
 Fex(...) should be used if the element/sub-expression is previously defined, as it is more efficient.

 Segment of the expression parser below: